The Science of Twitching Horses

 How do twitches work?

 - Is it like sedation?
-The broadstroke answer to this question is that they create endorphins, those feel-good natural drugs their bodies create.
+The broad answer to this question is that they create endorphins, the feel-good natural chemicals their bodies produce.
 Think “runner’s high,” but for equines.

 - But it’s a bit more complicated.
 Once a twitch is applied, the horse’s body needs about three to five minutes to ramp up the endorphins.
 During this time, you might notice some horses become ticked off or agitated.